 Public education: Understanding geese can help foster greater tolerance, and public education allows people to play an active role in decisions.
 Successful programs incorporate early, open and ongoing communication between managers and the public they serve.

-Find more information at humanesociety.org/geese.
+For more information, visit humaneworld.org/geese.